OISTE/repository/OWGTMCPS.md

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS

-OGTM monitors and ensures compliance to legal, security and industry requirements, in all levels of the Trust Model, through internal and external audits.
+OWGTM monitors and ensures compliance to legal, security and industry requirements, in all levels of the Trust Model, through internal and external audits.

 Those external and internal compliance audits are executed as defined by the CA/Browser Forum in its Baseline and Extended Validation Requirements.
 If applicable, other Industry and/or National assessment requirements can be fulfilled.